← All articles

 Free tiers are for testing, not production.
 All serious tools have a 10-30 minute free tier.
 Use them to evaluate quality.
 Nobody seriously produces a podcast on a free tier — the monthly caps make it impossible.

-Will any of these tools work on my Zencastr or Squadcast exports?
+Will these tools work on exports from my podcast recording app?

 Can I switch tools mid-season without losing my clips?